Fitness, Fatigue, Form Explained — Visualise Training Status

-CTL stands for Chronic Training Load and measures your long-term training stress over the past 42 days.
-It is an exponentially weighted moving average (EWMA) of your daily TSS and represents your fitness.
+Fitness measures your long-term training capacity over the past 42 days.
+It is a weighted average of your daily training load points, and it grows slowly — adaptations take time.

-The higher your CTL, the fitter you are — but a high CTL alone says nothing about how rested you currently are.
-Professional cyclists often have a CTL of 100–150 during the season; an ambitious amateur typically sits at 50–80.
+The higher your Fitness value, the more training your body can handle.
+But a high Fitness alone says nothing about how rested you currently are.
+Professional cyclists often run a Fitness value of 100–150 in season; an ambitious amateur typically sits at 50–80.

 |---|---|---|